Frequently Asked Questions

 It’s for the little girl inside me who dreamed of being a writer, who thought in music video formation and remembered in lyrics long before she had words to explain it.
 It’s for anyone who carries loops of sound and story in their mind and is still searching for ways to make sense of them.
 It’s for my children — the living record of my life and the love story their father and I have built — so they will always know who I was, and how they inspired me to finally share my voice.

-The pixel art style was inspired by my kids’ love of old-school Nintendo and Sega games, a love my husband and I were proud to pass on to them.
+The pixel art style was inspired by our kids love of old-school Nintendo and Sega games, a love my husband and I were proud to pass on to them.
 Because memory itself often feels pixelated — fragments, pieces, little glowing squares that come together into something whole.
-The visuals are a nod to the nostalgia of my youth: retro games, mixed CDs, VHS tapes… the texture of nostalgia.
+Vivid sensory filled memories, retro games, mixed CDs, VHS tapes and the texture of nostalgia.

 Yes — the site weaves together audio narration, Spotify soundtracks, and pixel art.
 Each story has its own “soundtrack,” so you can hear the memory as you read it.
 You can also listen to the project in its entirety on Spotify, or hear the Searching for Stars soundtrack.

 Anywhere.
 That’s the beauty.
-You can start with a favorite song, a letter, a movie memory — the project is a constellation, and you can enter from any star.
+The project is a constellation, and you can enter from any star.
 Like getting to know a new friend it never happens in order — it comes in bursts, like shooting stars revealing their story one streak at a time.

 That’s the dream.
 Searching for Stars is being built as a digital-first memoir, but its fragments are already shaping into a printed constellation.
 Someday, you’ll hold it in your hands like a mixtape for the soul.